lelandbatey/veiled/documentation.md

     - Pexpect
     - Flask
+    - Flask-BasicAuth

-Each of these can be installed via "pip install <package name here>".
+Each of these can be installed via "pip install [package name here]".

 ### Requests: ###